DSKunth/Data-Modeling-with-Postgres/README.md

 There are two datasets for this project: song dataset and log dataset.
 * Song Dataset
     - The song dataset is a subset of real data from the *Million Song Dataset*.
-The *Million Song Dataset* is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
+The *Million Song Dataset* is a freely available collection of audio features and metadata for a million contemporary popular music tracks.
 Each file is in JSON format and contains metadata about a song and the artist of that song.

 * Log Dataset